hlapp/node-red-contrib-wirelesstag/README.md

 * `msg.tagManager`: additional properties of the tag manager with which the tag is associated (`name`, `mac`, and `online`).

+A _wirelesstag-s_ node will send these only for the sensor it is configured for, whereas a _wirelesstag-a_ node will send this message for each sensor of the tag that the server (see below) reports has having updated attribute or sensor data available.
+If only some tags and/or sensors are of interest in a flow, other nodes (such as _switch_) will need to be used to filter the output of a _wirelesstag-a_ node.

-The node uses a polling API endpoint to continuously poll for updates.
+The nodes use a polling API endpoint to continuously poll for updates.
 (This is the same mechanism as the [Wirelesstag web-application] uses.)
 How frequently new data becomes available for which tag is determined by the update interval configured for each tag (and can